Crawling, Indexing, and Ranking

 Indexing happens after a page is crawled.
 During this stage, the search engine analyzes the page and decides whether it should be stored in the search index.

 The index is not just a list of URLs.
 It is a large system for understanding content, context, meaning, relationships, and page signals.
-During indexing, search engines may evaluate the visible content, headings, metadata, canonical signals, internal links, media, structured data, and overall page quality.
+During indexing, search engines may evaluate visible content, headings, metadata, canonical signals, internal links, media, structured data, rendered output, and overall page quality.

 In this stage, the search engine attempts to understand: